-Thailand visa application form is one of the main documents that you need to submit when applying for Thai Visa.
-Check how to fill Thailand visa application form correctly.
+Thailand visa application form is one of the main documents that you need to submit when applying for Thailand tourist visa.
+To avoid misunderstandings, learn how to fill Thailand visa application form correctly, find Thai visa form PDF to download and Thailand visa application form filled sample for your convenience.

 Thailand visa can be obtained at one of the many Thai embassies and consulates found in most of the countries around the world.
 If the purpose of your visit is tourism, you can get a Single Entry Tourist Visa (at any embassy or consulate) or Multiple Entry Tourist Visa (only at the embassy or consulate in your country).
-Thailand visa application form is the same for all types of Thailand visa except Visa on Arrival.
+Thailand visa application form TM.87 is used for all types of Thailand visa, except Visa on Arrival.

 Thailand Visa application form isn’t complicated but it needs to be completed correctly.
 Otherwise, your visa application can be refused.

-The exact application form can vary depending on Thai embassy / consulate as they like to add the name of institution on it.
-However, the layout and requested data is the same everywhere.
-It is recommended to use the application form provided by Thai embassy or consulate you are going to apply at as it will help you to avoid misunderstandings.
+The exact application form can vary depending on Thai embassy / consulate as they like to add the name of the institution on it or change a layout a bit.
+However, the requested data is the same everywhere.
+It is strongly recommended to use the application form provided by Thai embassy or consulate you are going to apply for visa at as it will help you to avoid misunderstandings and double work filling the form.

 When applying for Thailand visa, you need to submit your personal information and details about your visit.
 Normally the form should be filled up in English.
 In some cases it can be filled up in local language but you need to reconfirm with Thai embassy or consulate you are going to apply at.